borisBelloc/Moocs_Tutorials/README.md

 <br>
 <br>

-## :leaves::fr: BELOW is about a French MOOC
+## :leaves: Below is about a French MOOC website :fr:

 <br>
 <br>